Best Western Kirkwood Inn

 Check Out Time: 12:00 PM | Check In: 3:00 PM | Online Reservations

 Enjoy the best of St. Louis at this centrally located hotel- close to the Magic House Children's Museum and St. Louis University, 100% non-smoking!

 This St. Louis Missouri hotel offers an array of full-service amenities including a seasonal outdoor swimming pool, fitness center and guest laundry.
 Corporate travelers will appreciate the business center and meeting facilities.
-This St. Louis accommodation also features a complimentary hot breakfast with fresh Belgian waffles.
-The onsite restaurant, Chili's, and Van's Tavern cocktail lounge are a great place to grab a delicious meal.
+This St. Louis accommodation also features a complimentary hot breakfast, loaded with breakfast favorites.
+The onsite restaurant, Chili's Grill & Bar is a great place to grab a delicious meal, and Van's Tavern lounge is the perfect for after dinner cocktail.
 The hotel features spaciously-appointed guest rooms, each offering a balcony or patio with sliding glass door, free wireless high-speed Internet and cable satellite television with HBO®.
 Pets are welcome with restrictions!

 Hotel Amenities & Services

 - Complimentary breakfast

 - Complimentary full breakfast

 - Business center, 24-hours

 - Express check out

 - Porterage/bell services